UBS Ordered to Pay Florida Broker $3 Million for Defamation

 Far from overcharging customers in the discretionary fee-based accounts in which he specialized, Springer declined to participate in a UBS program called “Realize Your Value” that encouraged brokers to raise advisory account fees to customers, the lawyer said.
 His former manager, who had recently become a producing manager, nevertheless orchestrated fee-reimbursement offers to Springer’s customers to help build his own book, Taaffe said.
 (The manager subsequently almost doubled his production to $400,000 and tripled his assets under management, according to evidence the lawyer said was submitted to the panel.)

 The manager also allegedly told his boss at the Florida complex that UBS could use the $800,000 promissory note payment Springer was making to the firm to fund the fee offers the firm was making to his clients, according to email evidence that Taafe said was presented at the arbitration hearings.
 The boss allegedly responded, “Cool.”
-(Springer’s payment represented the balance of a forgivable loan tied to retention bonuses when UBS bought PaineWebber, Taaffe said.)
+(Springer’s payment represented the balance of forgivable loans tied to retention bonuses he received when UBS bought PaineWebber, Taaffe said.)

 At the end of his arbitration sessions, Springer requested damages, attorney’s fees and costs of between $64 million and $97 million, sums that reflected the all-in compensation he theoretically would have received from Merrill if his initial plans had succeeded, according to Taaffe.